Registration for District 97

 - Hit submit.

-- IMPORTANT: You are not considered re-enrolled until you hit submit.
-No schedules or class lists will be generated to students who are not 100% registered.
+REMEMBER: Students are not considered re-enrolled until you hit submit.
+No schedules or class lists will be generated to students who are not 100-percent registered, including residency clearance.